 To give you an idea of what to expect from this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-Our graduates pursue a wide range of careers within a variety of settings, including the creative arts, non-governmental organisations, finance, teaching, management, administration, government, counselling and the voluntary sector.
+Our graduates pursue a wide range of careers in a variety of settings, including:

 Standard entry requirement

 - SQA Highers: ABBB by end of S5 or AABB/ABBBB by end of S6.
 BBB must be achieved in one year of S4-S6.